-The expertise required of GGAC members includes, but is not limited to, the following:
+The expertise sought includes, but is not limited to, the following:

-a.
-Familiarity or experience with clinical and health policies concerning the elderly; and/or
+e. familiarity or experience with clinical and health policies concerning the elderly;

-b. familiarity or experience with the partnerships between VA and health sciences academic programs; and/or
+f. familiarity or experience with the partnerships between VA academic programs;

-Membership Requirements: The Committee holds at least one face to face meeting in Washington, DC and conducts 4-5 site visits a year.
+Membership Requirements: The Committee holds at least one face-to-face meeting in Washington DC and conducts 4-5 site visits a year.
 The ideal candidate will be willing to travel 3-5 times per year to help the Committee fulfill its objectives.
 In accordance with Federal Travel Regulations, VA will cover travel expenses—to include per diem—for all members of the Committee, for any travel associated with official Committee duties.

-The Committee's diverse membership is characterized by a range of backgrounds and knowledge sufficiently broad to provide adequate advice and guidance to the Secretary.
-VA strives to develop a Committee membership that includes diversity in military service (e.g. rank, branch and era of service, deployments), diversity of professional experience and work with Veterans, diversity of subject matter expertise, as well as diversity in race/ethnicity, gender, religion, disability, geographical background, and profession.
+The Committee's membership is characterized by a range of backgrounds and knowledge appropriate to carry out its statutory obligations in advising VA.
+VA strives to develop a Committee membership that includes diversity in military service (e.g. rank, branch and era of service, deployments), diversity of professional experience and work with Veterans, diversity of subject matter expertise, and diversity in race/ethnicity, gender, religion, disability, geographical background, and profession.
 We ask that nominations include information of this type so that VA can ensure diverse Committee membership.

 Requirements for Nomination Submission: Nominations should be typed (one nomination per nominator).
 Nomination package should include: